Official launch of Constituency Week

 - have been a member of the party for at least the past 3 years

-- Woman and the youth are encouraged to apply
+- woman and youth are encouraged to apply

 Find more information and a detailed outline of the program by klicking on the picture below.